Causes and Treatments of Thoracic Scoliosis

 Thoracic scoliosis is a lateral curvature of the spine within the mid-back or thoracic region, where the spine is attached to the rib cage.
-Scoliosis is most commonly diagnosed in this region.
 The condition may be classified as congenital, neuromuscular or degenerative, depending on the underlying cause of the curvature and the age of the patient.

 Causes of thoracic scoliosis